BrianOSullivanGit/Somatic_AF_Spectra/README.md

 ### Set-up Reference directory.
 Before running the simulations you will need to set up the Somatic_AF_Spectra/Reference directory.
 This consists of downloading/creating a set of reference files that are required by the simulations.

 The first step in setting up the Reference directory is to download the version of the Mutect2 panel-of-normals (PON) used in these simulations.
 This is a controlled file located on the GDC repository.
 You will need a GDC token and access to the gdc-client tool to download it.
-See the following link about how to get token based access to GDC controlled data (https://gdc.cancer.gov/access-data/obtaining-access-controlled-data) and https://gdc.cancer.gov/node/159 to download a copy of the gdc-client for your platform.
+See [this link](https://gdc.cancer.gov/access-data/obtaining-access-controlled-data) to find out how to get token based access to GDC controlled data and [this link](https://gdc.cancer.gov/node/159) to download a copy of the gdc-client for your platform.
 In the example below we use a Ubuntu x64 client.
 Once it's downloaded, unpack the PON VCF and the corresponding index file to the Somatic_AF_Spectra/Reference directory (as shown below).

 ```